Eye health and exams for infants and children

 • Squinting, rubbing the eyes, or excessive blinking

 • Visible frustration or grimacing

 Protect your child’s vision.
 If you notice any of these symptoms, book an eye exam with an optometrist.
-Your child should have a complete optometric eye exam at six months, before starting kindergarten, and annually throughout the school years to ensure optimal eye health and developmental progress.
+Your child should have a complete optometric eye exam at six months, at age three, and then annually thereafter to ensure optimal eye health and developmental progress.